Get help for Swimming pool injuries or drowning from a Swimming Pool Accident and know about Swimming Pool Safety Act from our Lawyers

 In most cases, the plaintiff who files a premises liability claim for compensation must demonstrate the property owner’s negligence to be successful.
 That is, the injured party must show that they were injured in an accident that was caused by something the property owner did or failed to do.

-However, in Florida, proof that a defendant has broken a law, such as the requirement for a fence around a pool, is viewed under a doctrine called “negligence per se,” which means the broken law in and of itself establishes negligence.
+However, in Florida, proof that a defendant has broken a law, such as a requirement for a fence around a pool, is viewed under a doctrine called “negligence per se,” which means the broken law in and of itself establishes negligence.

 Another doctrine of interest in swimming pool accident claims refers to what’s known as an “attractive nuisance.”
 In most cases, only individuals who have a legal right to be on a property can make a premises liability claim following an accident.
 Trespassers usually have no legal right to a claim.
 However, the law recognizes that children or others with under-developed mental capacity may not understand trespassing law nor the danger of a swimming pool, and that a pool may instead attract their attention.